ttwebagency/developer/javascript.md

 ```

 ## ESModules
 ESModules (ESM) were introduced with `ES6 (ES2015)` to help standardise how JavaScript modules work and to implement the features in browsers.
 ESModules are supported by browsers and server-side apps with Node.
+ESModules (ESM) are native to JavaScript.

 Within the `package.json` file, add `"type": "module"`: